 The Nationwide Inpatient Sample (NIS) is one of a family of databases and software tools developed as part of the Healthcare Cost and Utilization Project (HCUP), a Federal-State-Industry partnership sponsored by the Agency for Healthcare Research and Quality (AHRQ).
-The NIS is the largest nationwide all-payer hospital inpatient care database in the U.S. Each year the NIS contains data from approximately seven to eight million hospital stays - all discharge records from nearly 1,000 hospitals selected from HCUP State Inpatient Databases (SID) data.
+The NIS is the largest nationwide all-payer hospital inpatient care database in the U.S. Each year the NIS contains data from approximately seven to eight million hospital stays - all discharge records from approximately 1,000 hospitals selected from HCUP State Inpatient Databases (SID) data.

 The HCUP NIS team developed the NIS to provide analyses of hospital utilization, charges, and quality of care across the United States.
-This report describes the NIS sample and weights, summarizes the contents of the 2003 NIS, and discusses data analysis issues.
-Previous NIS releases covered 1988 through 2002.
+This report describes the NIS sample and weights, summarizes the contents of the 2004 NIS, and discusses data analysis issues.
+Previous NIS releases covered 1988 through 2003.
 This document highlights cumulative information for all previous years to provide a longitudinal view of the database.
-Once again, we have enhanced the nationwide representation of the sample by incorporating data from additional HCUP State Partners.
-The 2003 NIS includes data from 37 states, two more than the 2002 NIS.
+The 2004 NIS includes data from 37 states, the same number included in the 2003 NIS.
+Compared with 2003, one state was added (Arkansas) and one was dropped (Pennsylvania).